Opinion | Trump’s latest Supreme Court spin unmasks the GOP’s vile game

 Instead, those seeking to bear faithful witness to this moment will have to be a lot more forthright about what this affair really means, which is this: Whenever Trump and Republicans view it as something they can get away with, Democratic electoral victories can and must be treated as subject to nullification at will, as outcomes that fundamentally just don’t confer obligations on them.

 This isn’t how this is being widely depicted.
-Whether it’s Democrats blasting GOP “hypocrisy” or news outlets reporting on the Senate majority leader’s “stark turnabout,” the basic story has been that McConnell is violating stated principles by holding a vote on a nominee during a presidential election year, after McConnell refused Merrick Garland a hearing in 2016.
+Whether it’s Democrats blasting GOP “hypocrisy” or news outlets reporting on the Senate majority leader’s “stark turnabout,” the basic story has been that McConnell is violating his stated principles by holding a vote on a nominee during a presidential election year, after he refused Merrick Garland a hearing in 2016.

 But this is about something far more fundamental than McConnell’s fealty to consistency.
 It’s about the contempt that McConnell and Trump hold for millions and millions of American voters.
 It’s about their cavalier willingness to treat all those voters’ political preferences as having no legitimate purchase at all — that is, when they vote for Democrats.